 The skeleton should be typed.
-It should not exceed 4 pages (A4, One-sided, 12 font, Single spaced).
+It should not exceed 4 pages (A4, one-sided, 12 font, single spaced).

 You may refer to the attached authorities as you think appropriate.
-You do not need to attach them to the skeleton; the Judge will have a copy of them at the hearing.
-Please note that your arguments must be limited to these case authorities.
+You do not need to attach them to the skeleton argument.
+Please note that your arguments must be limited to the authorities which are attached.

-Your skeleton must be emailed to the Secretariat of the Higher Rights Assessment Board at info@hrab.org.hk by no later than 3pm on the Wednesday prior to the day of the assessment.
-Please note that if you submit your skeleton late, it may not be marked for the purpose of the assessment.
+It is very important that you email your skeleton argument to the Secretariat of the Higher Rights Assessment Board at info@hrab.org.hk by no later than 3 pm of the Wednesday prior to the day of the assessment.
+Upon receipt, the Secretariat will ensure that the party opposing you in the interim application is given a copy of your skeleton argument.
+The members of your Examining Panel will also receive copies so that they can be considered before the assessment itself takes place.
+You will therefore understand that, if you submit your skeleton argument late, it may not be marked and will place you at real risk of failing the assessment.